Hurricane Delta: Elsewhere

 The precursor to Delta brought squally weather in the Lesser Antilles, ABC Islands, Virgin Islands, Puerto Rico, and Hispaniola.
 Tropical-storm force winds from Delta were first reported in Texas, where a Texas Coastal Ocean Observation Network station at the Galveston Bay North Jetty reported sustained winds of 42 mph and a wind gust of 49 mph at around 16:00 UTC on October 9.
 In the following hours, a wind gust of 55 mph was reported at the Jack Brooks Regional Airport near Port Arthur, a wind gust of 60 mph was observed at Nederland, and a Texas Coastal Ocean Observation Network station at Texas Point reported sustained winds of 62 mph with a gust of 78 mph.
 In Galveston, about 100 mi from where the center made landfall, winds toppled trees, street signs and two homes under construction.
 Due to sand dunes flattened by earlier storms, storm surge reached beneath raised houses.
 Large swells and rip currents prompted beach closures as far west as the mouth of the Rio Grande River.
 Two people drowned in Florida as a result of Hurricane Delta.
 One drowning occurred in Pensacola where a 49-year-old man was caught in strong rip currents and another drowning occurred in Destin where a 19-year-old tourist drowned and another was rescued after they were caught in a rip current produced by Hurricane Delta.
 The remnants of Delta also affected parts of the Northeastern United States.
 In New Jersey, a peak rainfall amount of 3.67 inch was recorded in West Creek, and a top wind gust of 42 mph was recorded in Sea Girt.
+The rainfall in New England also helped to ease the drought in the region.